codyngpriest/alx-higher_level_programming/0x11-python-network_1/README.md

 6. POST an email #1
 This is a Python script that takes in a URL and an email address, sends a POST request to the passed URL with the email as a parameter, and finally displays the body of the response.

+7. Error code #1
+This is a Python script that takes in a URL, sends a request to the URL and displays the body of the response.